The fibre network

 We can connect home-based businesses as well as business premises.
 Fibre will greatly improve a business’s ability to communicate through video-conference apps like Zoom as well as make its cloud software run more smoothly.

 We can connect rural businesses with fibre, which helps them maximise the benefits of their connected systems.
-Whether that’s software that runs irrigation systems, automation in cowsheds, or enabling a business model that offers consumers the full paddock to plate experience
+Whether that’s software that runs irrigation systems, automation in cowsheds, or enabling a business model that offers consumers the full paddock to plate experience, and fibre isn't affected by electric fences!

 The publicly funded UFB programme isn’t due to be completed until 2022 and even at full build-out, fibre will not be available to all parts of New Zealand.